Buckeye Hot Springs is a geothermal delight featuring natural soaking tubs with unbeatable views that relax the mind and soul.

 Fees: None!
 Buckeye Hot Springs are free to enter and park

 Elevation: 6,890 ft (2,100 m)

-Below we have covered exactly how to get to Buckeye Hot Springs, including both the upper (hillside) and lower (creekside) pools.
+Use the map below for a visual representation on exactly how to get to Buckeye Hot Springs.
+This includes both the upper (hillside) and lower (creekside) pools.

 Buckeye Hot Springs are located along a dirt road off of Buckeye Road.
 GPS: 38°14’20.3″N 119°19’31.6″W

 - From Mammoth Lakes take the US-395 N

 - You’ll pass through Bridgeport then turn left onto Twin Lakes Road.